FREQUENTLY ASKED QUESTIONS

 - How do I take care of my valve?

-Be sure your dentist and doctors know that you have had heart valve repair or replacement.
-Ask your dentist and doctor about taking antibiotics before dental or surgical procedures to help prevent valve infection.
+Be sure your dentist and doctors know that you have had heart valve surgery.
+Ask your dentist and doctor about taking antibiotics before dental or surgical procedures or endoscopy to help prevent valve infection.
 Always follow your doctor’s instructions carefully.

 - Will my prosthetic heart valve or heart valve repair ring cause a metal detector at the airport to go off?

-Although the amount of metal in these devices is very small, airport metal detectors can be very sensitive, so it is possible they could cause an airport metal detector to go off.
-Be sure to carry your identification card with you at all times.
+Although the amount of metal in these devices is very small, airport metal detectors can be very sensitive, so it is possible they could cause an airport metal detector to go off; however, this is very unlikely.
+Be sure to carry your patient identification card with you at all times.

-- How can I get a replacement patient identification card?
+- How can I get a patient identification card?

 - Can I have an MRI with my heart valve or annuloplasty ring?